kiarashsadatrafiei/LCNE-gain-failure-simulation/README.md

 ## Interpretation

 This simulation is intended as a formal model-behavior illustration.
 It is not patient-level empirical validation and does not estimate biological parameters from human or animal data.
-Its purpose is to show how distinct LC–NE gain-control regimes can generate separable instability signatures under the same stability-margin equation.
+Its purpose is to show how distinct LC–NE gain-control regimes can generate produce distinct forward-model outputs under imposed generative assumptions; this does not establish biological identifiability.

 The simulation should therefore be interpreted as a supplementary formal analysis supporting the operational structure of the model, rather than as direct evidence for clinical diagnosis, prognosis, or treatment response.